Welcome To The Practice

 How will I know if I’ve found the right therapist?

 From the first free phone consultation you will get an idea if this is for you.
 To get a better idea, schedule the first session and see what your therapist is like as a person and as a professional.
 Some things to keep in mind: How easy is it to talk, are they attentive to me, do I feel more comfortable as the session goes on, do they seem comfortable and competent in my presence.
 Feel free to ask questions and be open.
 Expect that your therapist will be exploring if you are a good fit as well.
 If the fit doesn’t feel good to you, then you owe it to yourself to keep looking.
 If the therapist feels they cannot work with you, for whatever reason, they will let you know and provide a referral to someone who may better be able to help you.

 What is the cost?

 Look at the money you spend on therapy as an investment in your future.
 The benefits you experience will justify the expense.
-We currently accept the following insurance providers: Cigna, Aetna, Emblem Health and Value Options.
-If your carrier is not on the list, you can contact them directly to confirm out of network benefits for mental health services.
-An invoice can be provided at the end of every session that you can submit for reimbursement to your insurance company.
+Our private pay rate ranges from $80 to $120 per session.
+While that option works for clients who don’t have or want to use their insurance, we do also accept most insurances: Cigna, Aetna, Emblem Health, United Behavioral Health, 1199 and Blue Cross Blue Shield.
+If your carrier is not on the list, you can contact them directly to confirm out of network benefits for mental health services. and an invoice can be provided at the end of every session that you can submit for reimbursement to your insurance company.
 Most people have no issues getting reimbursed a portion if not all of the fee from their carrier.
-We also accept direct pay clients and take the following methods of payment: Visa, MasterCard and Checks.
-Fee’s currently range from $50 to $120 per session.

 Payment for therapy is made at each session and there is a $30 cancellation fee for any session that is missed or cancelled without 24 hour notice.

-If you have additional questions or concerns or are ready to book an appointment, please call 347-868-7813.
+If you have additional questions or are simply ready to book an appointment, give us a call at 347-868-7813 or email.